pksuf07/Garmin_LiDARLite_V3/README.md

         void getconfigvalues(char = LIDARLITE_ADDR_DEFAULT);
         //-- end of addition -----------------------------------------------

-mygetDistanceI2C.ino is also based on the example in Garmin library.
-I added several different version of loop for different purpose.
+"mygetDistanceI2C.ino" is also based on the example code "getDistanceI2C.ino" in Garmin library.
+I added several different version of loop functions for different purpose.

 One can choose a different loop() function by uncomment one of followig definision.
 The source code itself is simple and self exaplanatory.